pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 There are good technical arguments for having multiple :data:`contents` objects:

-* It is a lot easier and faster to just add new :data:`contents` objects than maintaining a single big one (which entails reading, decompressing, modifying, recompressing, and rewriting it each time).
+* It is a lot easier and faster to just add new :data:`contents` objects than maintaining a single big one (which entails reading, decompressing, modifying, recompressing, and rewriting it for each change).
 * When working with incremental updates, a modified big :data:`contents` object will bloat the update delta and can thus easily negate the efficiency of incremental saves.

 For example, PyMuPDF adds new, small :data:`contents` objects in methods :meth:`Page.insertImage`, :meth:`Page.showPDFpage()` and the :ref:`Shape` methods.

-However, there are also situations when a single :data:`contents` object is beneficial: it is easier to interpret and better compressible than multiple smaller ones.
+However, there are also situations when a **single** :data:`contents` object is beneficial: it is easier to interpret and better compressible than multiple smaller ones.

 Here are two ways of combining multiple contents of a page::